Mark Lewis (kicker): College career

 University of North Carolina at Charlotte, where he played a single season for the 49ers before quitting soccer.

 Professional career

 Lewis began playing professional football in 2003, when he signed with the Tennessee Valley Vipers of af2.
 Playing for the Austin Wranglers in 2007, Lewis enjoyed the best year of his career, earning First Team All-Arena honors and was named the AFL Kicker of the Year.
 On March 21, 2018, Lewis was assigned to the Baltimore Brigade.
 With the Brigade, Lewis won his second Kicker of the Year award in 2018.
+His no. 19 worn during his time with the Brigade is a tribute to the late Baltimore Colts great Johnny Unitas, who wore that number.
 On March 6, 2019, Lewis was assigned to the expansion Atlantic City Blackjacks.